 Electricity transmission is carried out through the national transmission network, under an exclusive concession granted by the Portuguese government.
-Presently, the exclusive concession for electricity transmission is awarded to REN Rede Eléctrica under article 69 of Decree-Law no. 29/2006, following the concession already awarded to REN Rede Eléctrica under article 64 of Decree-Law no. 182/95, of 27 July 1995.
+Presently, the exclusive concession for electricity transmission is awarded to REN - Rede Eléctrica under article 69 of Decree-Law no. 29/2006, following the concession already awarded to REN - Rede Eléctrica under article 64 of Decree-Law no. 182/95, of 27 July 1995.

-Under the concession, REN Rede Eléctrica is responsible for the planning, implementation, and operation of the national transmission network and the related infrastructure, as well as all of the relevant interconnections and other facilities necessary to operate the national transmission network.
-The concession also provides that REN Rede Eléctrica must coordinate the Portuguese Electricity System infrastructures to ensure the integrated and efficient operation of the system, as well as the continuity and security of electricity supply.
+Under the concession, REN - Rede Eléctrica is responsible for the planning, implementation, and operation of the national transmission network and the related infrastructure, as well as all of the relevant interconnections and other facilities necessary to operate the national transmission network.
+The concession also provides that REN - Rede Eléctrica must coordinate the Portuguese Electricity System infrastructures to ensure the integrated and efficient operation of the system, as well as the continuity and security of electricity supply.

 The activities of the transmission system operator (or the concessionaire for the electricity transmission network) must be independent, both legally and organisationally, from other activities in the electricity sector.
 The minimum criteria for ensuring this independence are set out in the New Electricity Framework and include, among others, restrictions on the possibility of exercising control over the transmission system operator or by the transmission system operator in other companies operating in the generation or supply of electricity, including restrictions in the appointment of corporate bodies in or by the transmission system operator and restrictions on the ownership of the transmission system operator's share capital.
-No person or entity may directly or indirectly hold more than 10 per cent. of the concessionaire's share capital.
-For entities operating in the electricity sector, this limit is reduced to 5 per cent.
-The limitations are not applicable to the Portuguese State, the concessionaire or entities controlled by either of them.
+No person or entity may directly or indirectly hold more than 25 per cent. of the concessionaire's share capital.
+The limitations are not applicable to the Portuguese State, or entities controlled by the Portuguese State, nor does it prevent the development of a dominant position with respect to the company group in which the concessionaire is integrated as of May 2012.

-EDP holds 5 per cent. of the share capital of REN, which is the holding company that controls REN Rede Eléctrica and the concessionaires of regulated assets in the Portuguese gas business (REN - Gasodutos, S.A., REN Armazenagem, S.A. and REN Atlântico, S.A.).
+EDP holds 5 per cent. of the share capital of REN, which is the holding company that controls.
+REN - Rede Eléctrica and the concessionaires of regulated assets in the Portuguese gas business (REN - Gasodutos, S A., REN Armazenagem, S.A. and REN Atlântico, S.A.).

-The New Electricity Framework also establishes a certification procedure for the transmission system operator, which shall be carried out by ERSE and which has the objective of evaluating the fulfilment of the referred independence criteria.
+The Electricity Framework also establishes a certification procedure for the transmission system operator, which shall be carried out by ERSE and which has the objective of evaluating the fulfilment of the referred independence criteria.